-As science advances with new technological developments, the sustainability onus will likely shift from remedies to prevention.
+As science advances, sustainability onus will shift to prevention.
 David Stead, the Principal and Vice President of RRS has put it well:

 “Stop Thinking Waste Management – Think Sustainable Materials Management”.

-Stead proposes that waste management should be implemented as part of a materials management strategy.
+Include waste management in the materials management strategy.
 This means that by looking into what materials can be bought (used or new), what materials can be reused within the organization, what materials can be sold to another company for reuse, and what materials can be recycled and sorted, an organization can better manage the cycle and reduce the waste they generate.

 If businesses focus too much on achieving the requirements for diversion from landfills, sending poorly sorted materials towards recycling, these might eventually end up in landfill anyway (contaminating their batch of recyclables in the process).